FraudTransformer: Time-Aware GPT for Transaction Fraud Detection: Algorithm and Model

 In this section, we introduce our model and algorithm for fraud detection using time-encoders and positional encoders based on absolute and relative timestamps.
 The diagram of our transformer block is shown in Figure \ref{fig:Trnasformer}.

-We implement a vanilla GPT-style architecture \cite{radford2018improving} with $8$ heads, $6$ layers, context length ($L_{\max}$) $1024$, embedding size ($d_{\text{model}}$) of $512$, resulting in a model with around $20M$ parameters.
-A summary of model configuration is provided in Table~\ref{tab:model_config}.
+We let $L_{\max}$ denote the maximum sequence length (context length).
+We implement a vanilla GPT-style architecture \cite{radford2018improving} with $8$ heads, $6$ layers, context length ($L_{\max}$) of $1024$, and embedding size ($d_{\text{emb}}$) of $512$, resulting in a model with around $20M$ parameters.
+A summary of the model configuration is provided in Table~\ref{tab:model_config}.

 This model is augmented with time and positional encoders.
 We train the model using the binary cross entropy loss function over the fraud and non-fraud classes.
-The resulting algorithm, which we call \textbf{FraudTransformer}, supports both \emph{Absolute} and \emph{Relative} timestamps; the attention mechanism in the GPT is unchanged.
+The resulting algorithm, which we call \textit{FraudTransformer}, supports both \emph{Absolute} and \emph{Relative} timestamps; the attention mechanism in the GPT is unchanged.
 The details are as follows.